sergeyk/vislab/tasks.md

 - "Similar image, but less beautiful."
 - "Similar image, but more hazy."

-- similarity ratings interface: this image is closer than this one

 - idea: can introduce a third label, NOTSURE, which means that the image should simply not be a part of the training/test set for the concept. this is the label that would be set by the UI to clean up data.